-The word Tune-up is an oputdated and obsolete term.
-The need for tune-ups went out back in the mid 1980s when fuel injection replaced carburetors and conventional spark plugs were replaced with long life platinum spark plugs.
+The word Tune-up is an outdated and obsolete term.
+The need for tune-ups went away in the mid-1980s when fuel injection replaced carburetors and conventional spark plugs were replaced with long life platinum spark plugs.
 Yet many people think their engine still needs a tune-up.

 What is needed is preventive maintenance.
-Or, if your Check Engine Light is on, what you need is a diagnostic scan to determine what is causing the fault.
+Or, if your Check Engine Light is on, what you need is a diagnostic scan to determine what is causing the emissions warning light to come on.

-If your engine is hard to start, stalls, runs rough, gets poor fuel mileage, doesn't run right, or is experiencing any other kind of driveability or emissions problem, you don't need a tune-up.
-You need a diagnostic check to find out what's causing the problem.
+If your engine is hard to start, stalls, runs rough, gets poor fuel mileage, does not run right, or is experiencing any other kind of driveability or emissions problem, you do not need a tune-up.
+You need a scan tool diagnostic check to find out what's causing the problem.

-There's no common definition of what exactly a tune-up should include, but most would agree that it involves replacing the spark plugs and performing other adjustments to the idle speed, fuel mixture and spark timing that are necessary to maintain or restore like-new engine performance.
-The problem is there is almost nothing that can adjusted or "tuned" under the hood on late model engines with computerized engine controls.
-Ignition timing is fixed and controlled by the engine computer, as is idle speed and the fuel mixture.
-Base timing can be checked with a scan tool, but cannot be adjusted on most engines.
-The same goes for idle speed and various emission functions.
+There's no common definition of what exactly a tune-up includes, but most agree that it involves replacing the spark plugs and performing other adjustments to the idle speed, fuel mixture and spark timing that are necessary to maintain or restore like-new engine performance.
+On late model vehicles with fuel injection and computer engine controls, there is nothing to adjust or tune because the computer controls ignition timing, idle speed and fuel mixture.
+Base timing can be checked with a scan tool, but is not adjustable on most engines unless there is a factory software update for the vehicle.
+The same goes for idle speed, fuel mixture and various emission functions.
 A scan tool can reveal if the systems are functioning normally, but in most cases no adjustments are possible because the adjustments are programmed into the computer.

-A simple maintenance type tune-up (a new set of plugs) may make an engine easier to start, improve fuel economy, lower emissions, restore lost pep and power if the old spark plugs are worn or fouled.
-But if the problem is due to something else, a new set of plugs alone won't help.
+Preventive maintenance such as replacing the spark plugs can make a high mileage engine easier to start, improve fuel economy, lower emissions, restore lost pep and power if the old spark plugs are worn or fouled.
+But if the engine is not running well because of some other issue (such as dirty fuel injectors, low fuel pressure, a faulty sensor, worn piston rings or leaky valves), a new set of plugs alone won't help.
 A tune-up under these circumstances is a waste of time and money.
 The engine needs to be diagnosed to find out what is wrong.

 An engine check-up should start with a scan for any current, pending or past fault codes.
 This requires plugging a scan tool or code reader into the vehicle diagnostic connector so the tool can communicate with the powertrain control module (PCM).
 The onboard diagnostic system does an excellent job of monitoring all the key systems, and on most 1996 and newer vehicles it can even detect engine misfires.